InKnowWorks/IKW-GraphEngine/README.md

 * **BFO 2 SPAN/SNAP Logics**: Integrating SNAP (Spatio-temporal snapshot) and SPAN (Spatio-temporal process) logics for dynamic world modeling.
 * **Graph Logics**: Expanding Trinity's TSL capabilities to include logic productions for Hypergraphs, Multi-graphs, and Directed Graphs.

-By extending the Guan Logic Programming Library in this manner, we aim to create a robust logic engine capable of handling complex semantic reasoning tasks, from semantic data modeling to ontology-driven natural language understanding.
+By extending the **Guan Logic Programming Engine/Library** in this manner, we aim to create a robust logic engine capable of handling complex semantic reasoning tasks, from semantic data modeling to ontology-driven natural language understanding.
 These features are in alignment with our overarching goal of creating a semantically rich, ontologically-grounded, high-throughput, low-latency distributed system leveraging Trinity's Distributed Symmetric RPC environment.

 ### Forthcoming Features

-- **C# Code Generation**: Support for C# 10/11, with emphasis on reactive functional paradigms.
+- **C# Code Generation**: Support for C# 10/11/12, with emphasis on reactive functional paradigms.
-- **Semantic Programming Paradigms**: TSL to OWL 2.0 mappings with DL and Full extensions.
+- **Semantic Programming Paradigms**: TSL to BFO 2020 and CL Axioms
 - **Reactive Server-side Push Automation**: Utilizing TGE's Duplex Symmetric RPC to implement GE Availability Group Aware support.
 - **gRPC Alternatives**: Native support for .NET 6/7 utilizing TGE's Symmetric RPC for high-throughput, low-latency distributed systems.
-- **Azure Service Fabric**: Extended and refactored support, targeting Winter 2024 for release.

 ## New Full Sample Programs